 I want to fire Mueller.

-I you know, Comey needs to go, and Comey can be fired for any reason or no reason at all.
+Comey needs to go, and Comey could be fired for any reason or no reason at all.

 There's no underlying crime whatsoever.

-This is the last rubber bullet that's gonna bounce off Trump that they're gonna fire at him.
+This is the last rubber bullet that's going to bounce off Trump that they're going to fire at him.

-It probably will go back into the rigged investigation into Hillary, a Horowitz report on you know fraud committed on FISA court judges.
+It probably will go back into the rigged investigation into Hillary, a Horowitz report on fraud committed on FISA court judges.

-Now we know they used the bought and paid for phony uh Clinton Russian dossier.
+Now, we know they used the bought and paid for phony Clinton Russian dossier.

-Then we got leaking, then we'll get FISA applications released, gang of ain information released, 302s released, and I think people like Sean Hannity, Greg Jarrett, John Solomon, I mean I can't mention everybody, but my ensemble cast that has gone in a totally different direction will be proven yeah, 1000% correct, as they have been proven to be liars and nothing but conspiracy theorists.
+And I think people like Sean Hannity, Greg Jarrett, John Solomon, I can't mention everybody, but my ensemble cast that has gone in a totally different direction will be proven, yeah, 1,000% correct, as they have been proven to be liars and nothing but conspiracy theorists.

-And on Thursday when collusion's a whole ballgame.
+And on Thursday, collusion is the whole ballgame.

-And Bill Clinton even uh he committed obstruction of justice, was impeached, and he had a 73% approval rating after that because people weren't buying it.
+And Bill Clinton even committed obstruction of justice, was impeached, and he had a 73% approval rating after that because people weren't buying it.

 So here's the thing.